karlzam/ringed-seal-detector/_notes/notes.md

 ## To do's ##

 - Update scripts to use command line interface instead of function calling
 - Edit database script so it drops selections with negative start times
-- Create manual databases:
-  - Tries to balance site information (generalization)
-  - Tries to balance time of year information (mimic reality?)
-  - Manually verify all spectros created from annotations and figure out how to remove errors
-- Run test that's identical to ones run before just with the new database
 - Understand the model architecture you're currently using
 - Run many tests similar to what Ruwan did:
   - Spectrogram settings
   - Hyperparameter tuning
-- Run detector on the manual database
-  - Create manual database; go through the data and look at good ones, talk to Fabio and Sebastien about this
-- Run detector with different spectrogram configs
+- Run detector with different spectrogram configs (colour doesn't matter, it's using pixel intensity)

 ### Long Term To Do's ###
 - Calculate stats about annotations: